 Taking responsibility for your own actions is a pivotal step in breaking free from the cycle of feeling overly responsible for others.
 Acknowledging and accepting accountability for your own choices and behaviors empowers you to set clear boundaries and expectations in your relationships.

 Doing so also sends a powerful message that others should take responsibility for their own actions, too.
+When someone sees that you are no longer going to be overly responsible for them they will have no choice but to step up for themselves.
 In addition, this shift in mindset allows people to recognize that everyone has free will and full responsibility for their own choices.

 Here are some examples of what to say to someone who needs to take responsibility for themselves: